The B2B and Consumer promotions definitive guide 2023

 ROI = Estimated revenue / total cash

-If you prefer, to calculate easier and faster the estimated revenue of your campaign, you can download our free template.
+If you prefer a more simple way of estimating the revenue of your campaign, you can download our free template.

 4. Set the promotion budget